Facts of Benito Juárez, Tlaxcala

 The male population aged 35 to 39 is {P_35A39_MALES} and the female population is {P_35A39_FEMENINAS}.

-The population aged 40 to 44 is 407 people.
+In this city, the population of 40 to 44 year olds is 407 inhabitants.

 In Benito Juárez, the female population aged 40 to 44 is 216.